 - Are my actions in accord with God's loving will as revealed in the Holy Scriptures?

-- Has this or will this harm myself, another individual, or the community as a whole?
+- Has this or will this harm myself or others?

-The following is a list of misconduct or activities that are considered to be violations of Bethany's Standards of Conduct and/or municipal, state, and federal regulations.
-They apply to the behavior of students, residents, and guests of residents while in the residence halls or on the Bethany campus at large.
+The following is a list of misconduct or activities that are considered to be violations of Bethany's Standards of Conduct and/or municipal, state, and federal regulations:

 - The possession, use, or being in the presence of alcohol on campus.
-Alcohol/Drug Policy
+See Alcohol/Drug Policy.

 - The illegal use, possession, distribution, or sale of alcohol off campus.
-Alcohol/Drug Policy
+See Alcohol/Drug Policy.

-- The illegal use, possession, or distribution of drugs on or off campus or in the presence of such use, possession, or distribution.
-Alcohol/Drug Policy
+- The illegal use, possession, or distribution of drugs, including prescription medications when used outside of the manner in which prescribed, on or off campus or in the presence of such use, possession, or distribution.
+See Alcohol/Drug Policy.

 - Engaging in residence hall raids.